DataDog/integrations-core/teamcity/README.md

 ## Overview

-This check watches for succesful build-related events and sends them to Datadog.
+This check watches for successful build-related events and sends them to Datadog.

 Unlike most Agent checks, this one doesn't collect any metrics-just events.